Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Proof of Theorem

 Now, we wish to prove (\ref{h123}).
 We appeal to (\ref{interm1}) with $h=h_2,U=U_2$ and to (\ref{interm2}) with $h=h_1,U=U_1$ to obtain, using (\ref{h120}) (applied with $\tv=\b$),

 We first keep all the other quantities fixed and let $k \to \infty$, after that we let $\eps \to 0$ to obtain (\ref{h123}), as desired. \end{proof}

 \textbf{Acknowledgements.} We are very grateful to Fedor Nazarov and Mikhail Sodin for suggesting the approach to the tolerance theorems, and for many fruitful discussions.
 We thank Ron Peled for helpful comments.
+We are also grateful to the anonymous referees for their meticulous reading of the paper, for pointing out relevant references and a gap in the proof of Theorem \ref{gin-1}, along with numerous thoughtful suggestions for the improvement of the manuscript.